capri1989/capri1989.github.io/fosdem2018/markdown/slides.md

 ### openATTIC Goals

-* Open Source Ceph management & monitoring GUI tool
+* Open Source Ceph management & monitoring GUI

 * A tool that admins actually want to use